Agriculture Drought Response

 • Paving Paradise

-by Timj Nolting, about 4 years ago
+by Timj Nolting, over 4 years ago

 My homestead sits in Berthoud.
 A ten acre alfala crop streaches up the south side dam on Loveland Lake and Ditch Resivior.
 I am a Stockholder of one share of LLD water.
 At full capicity, when the lake is asessed in the spring, one Share of stock can be set to as much as 7 acre feet of water per share.
 This is water that can only be used for agriculture and the stockholders own the real property in where it sits.
 However, company bilaws are set that there is no possibility of a "majority" stock holder and that no...
 Continue reading